1. Blog

 Fort Worth, TX (Feb)

-The largest multi-event race in North Texas knows how to put half marathoners in a good “moo”d.
-The Cowtown’s scenic loop course guides runners through the city’s rich cattle drive heritage, highlighted by the historic Fort Worth Stockyards.
-Finishers laud every aspect of race weekend from the “top-notch organization” and “awesome swag” to the “overwhelming local support,” but its “addictive” appeal may be most evident in the high number of repeat runners.
-And the lenient 4½-hour time limit caters to walkers as well as back-of-the-packer runners.
+The pride of Fort Worth knows how to put runners in a good “moo”d.
+The scenic loop course showcases the city’s rich cattle drive heritage, highlighted by the historic Fort Worth Stockyards in mile 7.
+Finishers laud every aspect of race weekend from the “top-notch organization” and “awesome swag” to the “overwhelming local support,” but its appeal may be most evident in the high number of repeat runners.
+And the 4½-hour time limit caters to walkers as well as back-of-the-packers.
 Participants who complete one distance on Saturday and one on Sunday earn exclusive Cowtown Challenge swag to separate themselves from the herd.
 Ain’t no bull to say The Cowtown is how the West is run.

 Utah